Medicinal Plant Lexicon

 Notes

-Pine needle oil should not be used in bronchial asthma and whooping cough, and never around the eyes.
-Do not apply on the face with infants and toddlers up to 2 years old, otherwise you risk spasms or respiratory arrest.
+Pine needle oil should not be used for bronchial asthma or whooping cough, and never near the eyes.

 Side effects